Discover more from Book Post

 any librarian working in rural areas must be a salesman, a teacher, a psychiatrist, a nurse, or counselor to host or farm people.
 She might have to arrange the sale of a pig, or show a farmer that irons around the trunk of a fruit tree will not keep bugs away … for these efforts the grateful people will laden her with vegetables and flowers.

 (In 1939, African-American protesters staged one of the first sit-ins in a library, refusing to leave the Barrett Branch of the Alexandria, Virginia, library until they were provided with library cards.
 They were arrested, but a judge found in their favor that “there were no legal grounds for refusing the plaintiff or any other bona fide citizen the use of the library.”
 Alexandra created a “colored branch” rather than give black Alexandrians access to the existing library.)
 In 1951, the American Library Association (ALA) presented its Letter Award to Delta Sigma Theta for its bookmobile program.
-[To be continued!]
+[Read Part Two of this post here!]

 The Delta Sigma Theta Bookmobile in action, via the ALA